Lesterpaintstheworld/terminal-velocity/specifications.md

 - Define the integration of AI systems and economic theories.
 - Clarify the implications of Universal Basic Compute (UBC) on the storyline.

-### Knowledge Gaps
-- Identify areas requiring further research, such as:
+### Extracted Key Research Topics
+1. **Universal Basic Compute (UBC) Framework Analysis**
    - Detailed implications of UBC on labor markets.
    - Ethical frameworks surrounding AI rights and integration.
    - Societal impacts of AI systems on economic structures.

+2. **AI Systems Integration**
+   - Integration of AI systems and economic theories.
+   - Clarification of the implications of UBC on the storyline.

+3. **Character Arcs**
+   - Outline the development of main and supporting characters.
+   - Document key emotional beats and pivotal moments for each character.

+4. **Narrative Structure**
+   - Identify the overall narrative arc and key plot points.
+   - Determine the pacing and structure of each act and chapter.

 ### Organized Requirements
 - Structure the extracted requirements into categories: